 - heavier periods or periods that last longer than usual.

-Most cases of cervical cancer are caused by an infection called human papillomavirus (HPV).
-There are also other known risk factors (see below).
+Almost all cases of cervical cancer are caused by an infection called human papillomavirus (HPV).
+There are also other known risk factors.

-Most people will not be aware they have HPV as it is usually harmless and doesn't cause symptoms.
-In most women, the virus is cleared quickly by the immune system and no treatment is needed.
+Most people will not be aware they have HPV as it is usually harmless and doesn’t cause symptoms.
+In most people, the virus is cleared quickly by the immune system and no treatment is needed.
+In some people with a cervix, the infection doesn’t go away and they have an increased risk of developing changes in the cervix.
+These changes usually develop slowly over many years.

-Approximately 15 types of genital HPV cause cervical cancer.
-Screening tests are used to detect these types of HPV or the precancerous cell changes caused by the virus.
+Approximately fifteen types of genital HPV cause cervical cancer.
+Screening tests are used to detect these types of HPV or the pre-cancerous cell changes caused by the virus.
 See more information on screening tests .
-There is also a vaccination against HPV (see below).
+There is also a vaccination against HPV.

 National HPV Vaccination Program

-The HPV vaccine provides protection against two strains of HPV, 16 and 18, that are known to cause 70–80% of cervical cancers.
-The vaccine also offers some protection against other less common cancers associated with HPV, including vaginal, vulvar and anal cancers.
+The vaccine also offers some protection against other less common cancers associated with HPV, including vaginal, vulvar, penile, anal and oropharyngeal cancers.

-As part of the National HPV Vaccination Program, the vaccine is free for girls and boys aged 12–13.
-(The vaccine helps to protect males against penile and anal cancers.)
+As part of the national HPV vaccination program, the vaccine is free for all children aged 12–13.

 If you’ve been vaccinated, you will still need regular screening tests as the HPV vaccine does not provide protection against all types of HPV.